prijatelj/human-activity-recognition-in-an-open-world/README.md

-## Activity Recognition with Novelty
+## Formalization and Analysis of Human Activity Recognition with Novelty

-Activity Recognition (AR) as a classification task is the task of mapping videos to their corresponding activity label.
+Human Activity Recognition (HAR) as a classification task is the task of mapping videos to their corresponding activity label.
 Novelty and open set/world learning in this domain is akin to image classification or any traditional classification task.

 ### Activity Recognition Label Specifity